 The entire week leads up to this.
 Event after event, party after party, race after race, all come to a head on the fairway at the Pebble Beach Lodge.
-Sitting just on the edge of the coast, hundreds of millions of dollars line the grass for the honor of simply being invited.
-While others come with the intention of winning the coveted Best of Show award.
+Sitting just on the edge of the coast, hundreds of millions of dollars line the grass for the opportunity to simply be invited.
+While others come with the intention to win the coveted Best of Show award.

 Before the sun even rises over the bay, journalists, photographers and the like make the trek to see all the cars in motion, lining up for their big day.
 It’s the most vibrant time to be on the green, when the crowds are thin and the cars are warm and the owners full of anticipation of the day to come.